-A damaged long name component master VSAM KSDS can be recovered using the job described in "Recover Package and Component Masters" on page 236.
+A damaged long name component master VSAM KSDS can be recovered using the job described in Recover Package and Component Masters.
 The Comments in that job description tell you how to recover just the long name component master.

 Reorganize Long Name Component Master